Why we conduct reviews

 Our first presentation explains how we are conducting review in changing circumstances.

 The second presentation explains what information you need to provide to show us you are covering each learning area.

 Once we have reviewed your evidence, we will write to let you know whether or not you are meeting the requirements of registration.

-If you have met the requirements, you will generally be removed from the review pool for the following two years.
+If you have met the requirements, you will generally be removed from the review pool for the following 2 years.

 If you have not met the requirements, you will be advised of any further actions you need to take.
 If you do not take these actions and fail to demonstrate that you are meeting the requirements of registration, your home schooling registration may be cancelled.

 If you think our proposed decision is wrong or unfair, you can ask us for an internal review.

 If a final decision has been made, you can apply to the Victorian Civil Administrative Tribunal.

 For more information about appealing a decision, see: